LiptonB/LiptonB.github.io/_drafts/2016-07-14-csr-generation-templating.md

 user data -> collected rules -> output
 ```

-An option that takes us in a different direction is to redesign the template so
+One way to get away from escaping and multiple evaluations is to redesign the
-that the order of its elements no longer matters.
-That is, the hierarchical
+template so that the order of its elements no longer matters.
+That is, the
-relationships between data items, certificate extensions, and the CSR as a
+hierarchical relationships between data items, certificate extensions, and the
-whole could be encoded using jinja2 tags.
-It's probably easiest to explain this
+CSR as a whole could be encoded using jinja2 tags.
+It's probably easiest to
-idea with an example:
+explain this idea with an example:

 {% highlight jinja %}
 {% raw %}